lukeholder/craft-editor/README.md

 # Template Editor for Craft CMS (Alpha)

+Editor is a web based template editor for craft CMS.

 Please use this at your own risk, is it works at file system level, I cannot guarentee that you will not loose template files.
 Please backup your templates before use.